mo-dhia/xsustain-test/README.md

 ## Development Scripts

-- `npm run wev`: Starts the frontend development server (Vite).
+- `npm run web`: Starts the frontend development server (Vite)
-- `npm run server`: Starts the backend development server.
+- `npm run server`: Starts the backend development server
+- `npm run install:all`: Installs dependencies for frontend and backend
+- `npm run fill`: Seeds the database with mock data

+## Troubleshooting
+- Ensure MongoDB is running and the connection string is correct
+- Verify Node.js and npm versions
+- Check that all environment variables are properly set
+- Confirm that both frontend (port 5173) and backend (port 5000) servers are running
+- Verify that the user ID in mock data matches an existing user in the database

+## Contributing
+Please read our contribution guidelines before making changes to the project.

 ## License
 This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.

 **Author**: Med D. Bouthouri